-Vancouverites are a highly crafty bunch, which is why there are so many popular artisan markets staged around the city throughout the year.
-Many of these events operate their biggest and best happenings during the holidays––and they’re typically stocked with a huge and hip selection of unique pressie possibilities.
+Vancouverites are a highly crafty bunch, with countless artisan markets staged around the city throughout the year.
+But many of these events operate their biggest and best happenings during the holidays––and they’re typically stocked with a huge and hip selection of unique pressie possibilities.

-Another hotly-anticipated 2021 comeback is the Eastside Flea at the Eastside Studios Building on Malkin Avenue.
-Arguably Vancouver’s coolest market, they’ll be staging three weekends of holiday happenings from December 4 onwards.
-Expect locally-made artisan items, brilliant vintage goods and a highly sociable atmosphere complete with music and food trucks.
+Also back for 2022 is the Eastside Flea at the Eastside Studios Building on Malkin Avenue.
+Arguably Vancouver’s hippest market, they’re staging three weekends of holiday events from December 3 onwards.
+You’ll find locally made items, vintage goods and a party-like atmosphere complete with music and food trucks.

-There are also some highly intriguing under-the-radar events this year.
-Curious about Krampus, the mythological goat-horned demon of Yule?
-Head to East Vancouver’s Strange Fellows Brewing for the Krampus Markt opening night on Friday December 3, followed by a weekend-long bacchanalia of delicious brews, artisan vendors and the chance to meet the naughty festive fiend in the flesh––you’ll likely need another drink after that particular encounter.
+There are also a couple of decidedly quirky options this year.
+Head to Strange Fellows Brewing for the Krampus Markt opening night on Friday December 9, followed by a weekend-long bacchanalia of delicious brews, 30+ artisan vendors and the chance to meet the mythological goat-horned demon of Yule himself.

-Also back this year is the fantastic Weirdos Holiday Market, which is planning two weekend-long events this time around (December 4 and 5 plus December 11 and 12) at the Venables Hall just off Commercial Drive.
-Expect an eye-popping array of quirky creations for every discerning coolster on your gift list.
+Also returning in 2022, the fantastic Weirdos Holiday Market is planning two weekend-long events (December 9 to 11 and December 16 to 18) at the Russian Hall in Strathcona.
+Expect an eye-popping array of idiosyncratic creations for every discerning coolster on your gift list.